Maxwell Trail

 Fraser's Hill

-The trail was named after Sir George Maxwell, who was It was named after the Chief Secretary of Malaya (as Malaysia was known then) Sir George Maxwell during the British colonial period.
+The trail was named after Sir George Maxwell, the Chief Secretary of Malaya (as Malaysia was known then) during the British colonial period.
 George Maxwell was highly influential in the development of Fraser's Hill as a hill station and highland retreat.
-During his tenure as Ulu Pahang British Superintendent, he and his wife along with Lady Guillemard undertook efforts to develop the highland resort as a hill station.
-The trail was first opened in 1919 by labourers who stayed at the spot where Fraser's Pine Resort now sits, to access the sole radio at Whittington Bunglalow.
+During his tenure as Ulu Pahang British Superintendent, he and Lady Guillemard undertook efforts to develop the highland resort as a hill station.